 However, in 1812, the concept was reintroduced by Pierre-Simon Laplace, another famous French mathematician.
 Laplace re-introduced the normal distribution concept in his work titled “Théorie Analytique des Probabilités,” where he attempted to approximate binomial distribution with the normal distribution.

 Later in 1901, the central limit theorem was expanded by Aleksandr Lyapunov, a Russian mathematician.
 Lyapunov went a step ahead to define the concept in general terms and prove how the concept worked mathematically.
-The characteristic functions that he used to provide the theorem were adopted in the modern probability theory.
+The characteristic functions that he used to provide the theorem were adopted in modern probability theory.